Looking for the best website monetization strategies for your self-hosted WordPress blog?

 You can sell a course for as little as $100 to over $5,000.
 The latter might seem unfathomable to you right now but people really do pay that much.

-You see, people want access to quality content that will help them acquire new skills or improve their lives.
+Because they want access to quality content that will help them acquire new skills or improve their lives.

 And they’re willing to pay a premium for it as long as they can access it and complete it on their own time from anywhere in the world.